chuckbergeron/chuckbergeron/README.md

 🌱 **3D**: I’m currently modeling a new kitchen in Blender for our house

+🌱 **PREVIOUS**: Most recently I co-founded the PoolTogether protocol, developing frontend UIs (react/svelte) and bots (typescript) to automate it

 ### Reach me at:

 - 📫 [chuck.bergeron@gmail.com](mailto:chuck.bergeron@gmail.com)